Code-Institute-Submissions/ThomasMSmit-Online-Cookbook_JuneSub/README.md

 - HTML code has been validated with [HTML validator](https://validator.w3.org/nu/).
   Gives Error message for materialize styling.
 Not able to fix.
-  Gives Error for http-equiv.
-Not able to fix
   No further errors.

 - CSS code has been validated with [CSS validator](https://jigsaw.w3.org/css-validator/).